Ph.D. in Psychology: Behavioral and cognitive neuroscience exam and requirements

 As noted above, your advisor should always be a member.
 At least one of the other members should also be from the area.
 Depending on your research interests and planned minor, you may want to choose the third member from another area of the department.

-You should discuss your Mentoring Committee member choices with your advisor prior to approaching them, as your advisor may have useful suggestions.
+You should discuss your Mentoring Committee member choices with your advisor before approaching them, as your advisor may have useful suggestions.
 Members of your committee do not all have to share your research interests.
-You might select someone whose course you really enjoyed, someone with skills and experiences that complement those of your primary advisor (e.g., knowledge of a specific substantive topic, methodological or statistical skills), and/or someone with whom you feel comfortable talking and using as a sounding board for advice.
+You might select someone whose course you really enjoyed, someone with skills and experiences that complement those of your primary advisor (e.g., knowledge of a specific substantive topic, methodological or statistical skills) and/or someone with whom you feel comfortable talking and using as a sounding board for advice.
 Take the time to talk to several different faculty members before you decide.
 Once you have decided on your committee, you need to complete a brief form.
 This form can be obtained from the graduate academic service officer.
 Each committee member needs to sign it before you return a copy to the graduate academic service officer advisor by March 1 of your first year in the program.

 Timing

 Your first meeting should occur before classes end in April.
-It is your responsibility to schedule this meeting, which means you send emails to faculty members several weeks in advance, find a time that works for everyone (which may take several rounds of emails), provide each faculty member with a copy of your CV, and schedule a room (through the front office).
-Please note that you also have this responsibility for scheduling master's and dissertation proposal and defense meetings.
+It is your responsibility to schedule this meeting, which means you send emails to faculty members several weeks in advance, find a time that works for everyone (which may take several rounds of emails), provide each faculty member with a copy of your CV and schedule a room (through the front office).
+Please note that you also have the responsibility for scheduling master's and dissertation proposal and defense meetings.

-At this first meeting, you should discuss your master's plan of work, your research, and career goals so that your committee members get to know you.
+At this first meeting, you should discuss your master's plan of work, your research and career goals so that your committee members get to know you.
 When you meet with them in your second year, you should discuss the courses you chose for your Ph.D. plan of work as well as your progress in the program.
 The members of your Mentoring Committee may comprise your master's thesis committee but this is not required.
 Each year's meeting should be used to discuss your progress and answer any questions you have about the program.
 In later years, you can discuss career options with your mentoring committee and obtain advice about different types of positions, including postdoctoral fellowships and academic/non-academic positions.
 You can keep the same committee members throughout graduate school or make changes in later years based on your needs (see Alia Allen for the form if you do change your committee membership).

 The purpose of meetings with faculty members of the committee is to facilitate your progress through the program.
 The faculty members are there because they want you to be successful and want to help you if they can.
 Take advantage of the opportunity!
 Use them as a sounding board.
 Remember that you can talk to them at any time either individually or as a group.
 Although your committee must meet at least once a year, additional meetings can be scheduled as needed and more frequent contacts with the committee members are encouraged.